mefengl/what-i-read/README.md

 04

 https://seths.blog/2024/06/the-pinocchio-protocol , "And few people would start smoking if the deposits on their lungs ended up on their face instead."

+05

+https://news.ycombinator.com/item?id=40844727 , already know product hunt should consider as an seo tool instead of a product bootstrap tool, but this article is a good reminder